K-G-J/readme-generator/README.md

   <a name="tests"></a>
   ## Tests
-  To test this application clone the git repo, open the terminal, following the installation guidelines above and then run "node index"
+  To test this application clone the git repo, open the terminal, follow the installation guidelines above and then run "node index"

   <a name="contact"></a>
   ## Questions